Mohs Micrographic Surgery Englewood, CO

 Mohs micrographic surgery is a skin cancer removal procedure.
 The surgeon removes the cancerous tissue with a small margin of clinically normal tissue, and the tissue is then frozen.
 The tissue’s orientation is maintained, mapped, and carefully examined.
 Then, the tissue is cut into thin sections, set on glass slides, and stained for further examination.
 Any residual cancerous tissue is mapped so that the surgeon knows where to revisit to remove the tumor completely.

 The Mohs technique allows a surgeon to fully remove all cancerous tissue in one treatment session.
-While other skin cancer removal methods carry an element of guesswork, Mohs surgery eliminates the need for estimation.
+While other skin cancer removal methods carry an element of guesswork, Mohs surgery reduces the need for estimation.
 The excised tissue is examined during the procedure so that the surgeon can immediately know whether more tissue must be removed.
 The surgeon ends the procedure as soon as microscopic examination shows cancer-free tissue all around the tumor.

 The History of Mohs Surgery